gacetta/notes/csPrep.md

 when an object has a key that has a value of function(), it's referred to as an method.

-"save a function definition to the label ____"

-push userCreator stack-frame to the call stack

 `Object.create()`
 `Object.create(null)` creates an empty object